LHRIC-Electronics/LHRIC-NewMemberAssessment/README.md

 ### Database

 Your database must be hosted on MongoDB.
-While alternative methods exist, we at LHR appreciate the flexibility and ease of NoSQL databases.
+While alternative methods exist, we currently prefer the flexibility and ease of NoSQL databases.

 Creating a shared Mongo database is completely free.
 Simply create an account and create a database using MongoDB Atlas.

-For connecting your node application with the Mongo database, We recommend that you use Mongoose (https://www.npmjs.com/package/mongoose).
+For connecting your node application with the Mongo database, we recommend that you use Mongoose (https://www.npmjs.com/package/mongoose).

 ### Submission

 Please make and share a Github repository containing all of the files necessary to run your completed web application.
 Best of luck!

-*If there any issues or ambiguities in the instructions, please let us know and we will be happy to fix them*
+*If there any issues or ambiguities in the instructions, please let us know and we will be happy clarify*